Aunt Vadge: I have a perineal sore – is it an STI?

 Dear Aunt Vadge,

 I noticed pain in my perineum about a week ago.
-At first I thought it was a rash from wiping, but then I realized it was actually cut or torn.
-I did not have any painful intercourse prior.
+At first I thought it was a rash from wiping, but then I realised it was actually cut or torn.
+I hadn’t had any painful intercourse beforehand.

-It seems to be getting worse now and not better, and feels a little swollen now as well.
-I’m completely leaving the area alone but feel no improvement.
-I have a doctor’s appointment scheduled in a week, but don’t know if I can or should wait that long.
+It seems to be getting worse rather than better, and feels a little swollen now too.
+I’m completely leaving it alone but see no improvement.
+I have a doctor’s appointment in a week, but I don’t know if I can or should wait that long.

-How do I know this is a tear and not an STD?
+How do I know this is a tear and not an STI?
 And how can I get relief?

 Yours,